Free HSA contribution calculator

 Yes.
 Contributions from your employer — including matching or wellness incentives — count against the same annual maximum, so they reduce how much you can personally add.
 This calculator subtracts the employer amount from your limit automatically.

-Anyone who is 55 or older by December 31 of the tax year can add the $1,000 catch-up.
-If both spouses are 55+, each can make a $1,000 catch-up, but only into their own HSA — you can't double it up in one account.
+Anyone who is 55 or older by December 31 of the tax year can add the extra $1,000.
+If both spouses are 55+, each can make an extra $1,000 contribution, but only into their own HSA — you can't double it up in one account.

 How much tax does an HSA contribution save?